meetvivek/Hangman-Game/README.md

-# Hangman-Game
+# Hangman Game

-A classic Hangman game implementation in Python.
-Test your word-guessing skills with this console-based game.
-The project includes the main game logic (Hangman_Game.py), ASCII art for visual representation (art.py), and a list of words for an engaging gameplay experience (words.py).
+A simple Hangman game written in Python.

+## How to Play

+- Clone the repository to your local machine.
+- Run `Hangman_Game.py` in a Python environment.

+## Files

+- `Hangman_Game.py`: Main game logic.
+- `art.py`: ASCII art used in the game.
+- `words.py`: List of words for the game.

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request.